aebergl/MatSurv/README.md

 Survival analysis in MATLAB

 USAGE:

-  MatSurv(TimeVar, EventVar, GroupVar,'param', value, ...) creates a Kaplan-Meier plot
+  MatSurv(TimeVar, EventVar, GroupVar,'param', value, ...) creates a Kaplan-Meier plot,

-  [p] = MatSurv( ... ) returns the log rank p-value
+  a risk table and calculates a log rank p-value

-  [p, fh] = MatSurv( ... ) returns both p-value and figure handle

-  [p, fh, stats] = MatSurv( ... ) returns additions stats from log rank test

-  [p, fh, stats] = MatSurv([], [], [], ... ) loads toy dataset
+  [p] = MatSurv( ... ) returns the log rank p-value [p, fh] = MatSurv( ... ) returns both p-value and figure handle [p, fh, stats] = MatSurv( ... ) returns additions stats from log rank test [p, fh, stats] = MatSurv([], [], [], ... ) loads toy dataset

 INPUTS:
-* 'TimeVar' is a vector with numeric time to event either observed or censored.
+* 'TimeVar' is a vector with numeric time to event, either observed or censored.
 Values equal or less than zero will be removed by default

 * 'EventVar' is a vector or cell array defining events or censored observation.
 Events are defined with a 1 and censored point with a 0.
 By default 'Dead', 'Deceased', 'Relapsed', 'Yes' are considered as events.
   'Alive', 'Living', 'Not Relapsed', 'DiseaseFree', 'No' are considers as censored 'EventDefinition' can be used to define other types of events

-* 'GroupVar' is a vector or cell array that defines the different groups.
+* 'GroupVar' is a vector or cell array defining the different groups.
   If it is a continues variable median cut will be used as a default.

 OUTPUTS:
 * p       : log rank p-value